appium/appium-ios-remotexpc/docs/apple-tv-pairing-guide.md

 - You'll need to restart the process if the PIN expires or fails
 - The PIN ensures that only someone with physical access can pair

-**Troubleshooting:**
-- If the PIN is rejected, verify you entered it correctly
-- The PIN is case-sensitive (though typically numeric only)
-- If the PIN disappears from the TV screen, restart from Step 2
-- Network interruptions during this step will require restarting the process

 ### Step 5: Verify Pairing Success

 **Why this matters:** Successful pairing generates a pair record containing the cryptographic credentials needed for future secure communications with the Apple TV.